terreng/computercraft-streaming-music/README.md

 ## How to self-host

 > [!IMPORTANT]
-> The YouTube downloading code in `functions/index.js` no longer works.
-If you want to self-host this, you'll first need to find an unofficial API to download YouTube videos and update the code.
-It won't work as-is.
->
 > Self-hosting is not required to use this program.
-Simply use the pastebin command above which does work at the time of writing.
+You can simply use the pastebin command above.

 The ComputerCraft program connects to a web server to download the music files.
 This server is hosted with Firebase Cloud Functions.
+The server downloads YouTube videos using an unofficial API on RapidAPI.

 1. Download this repository to your computer into a folder.
+2. Create an account for RapidAPI and sign up for the free tier of "YT-API" here: [https://rapidapi.com/ytjar/api/yt-api](https://rapidapi.com/ytjar/api/yt-api)
+3. Copy and paste your API key into the file `functions/index.js` where it says "YOUR API KEY HERE".
+Leave the quotes.
-2. Sign up for Firebase and make a new project at [https://firebase.google.com/](https://firebase.google.com/).
+4. Sign up for Firebase and make a new project at [https://firebase.google.com/](https://firebase.google.com/).
 A billing account is required even for the free plan.
 The limits of the free plan should be plenty for most people.
-3. Install Node.js version 20 from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
+5. Install Node.js version 20 from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
-4. In your terminal, run `npm install -g firebase-tools` to install Firebase.
+6. In your terminal, run `npm install -g firebase-tools` to install Firebase.
-5. In your terminal, navigate inside the project folder.
+7. In your terminal, navigate inside the project folder.
 Run `firebase login` and follow the steps.
-6. Run `firebase init functions` and follow the steps.
+8. Run `firebase init functions` and follow the steps.
 Choose JavaScript.
 Don't choose to overwrite the `functions/index.js` or `functions/package.json` files when it asks you.
 Install the dependencies when prompted.
-7. Run `cd functions` to go inside the `functions` directory and then run `npm install` to install more dependencies.
+9. Run `cd functions` to go inside the `functions` directory and then run `npm install` to install more dependencies.
-8. Run `cd ..` to go back and then run `firebase deploy` to deploy your new Cloud Function.
+10. Run `cd ..` to go back and then run `firebase deploy` to deploy your new Cloud Function.
-9. After the deployment is complete it will give you the Function URL.
+11. After the deployment is complete it will give you the Function URL.
 Copy that URL into the first line of `music.lua`.